What To Do When You Get A Bad Online Review

 Chris Risse

-Chris is the owner of Mediaryte, a digital commerce company working with local small business, non-profits, and municipal organizations.
+Chris is the owner of Mediaryte, a digital commerce company working with local small businesses.
 He has worked with countless business owners on business mastery, systematizing processes, and quantifying results.
-Chris also has a fantastic sixth sense for detecting well hidden candy and treats.
+Chris also is a competitive fat bike racer and has a fantastic sixth sense for detecting well hidden candy and treats.